-- Secure a schedule adjustment form from the Admissions and Records Office; - 2.
-Obtain adviser's signature; - 3.
-Present the complete form to the Business Office and pay appropriate fees: - 4.
-Return two (2) copies of form to the Admissions and Records Office and receive one copy which must be given to the instructor whose course is being added.
+- Secure a schedule adjustment form from the Admissions and Records Office; - Present the complete form to the Business Office and pay appropriate fees; - 3.
+Return two (2) copies of form to the Admissions and Records Office and receive one copy which must be shown to the instructor whose course is being added.